-The heart states are an intrinsic part of our being.
-And I believe that cultivating them is vital in our capacity to wake up.
+The heart states are an intrinsic part of your being.
+And I believe that cultivating them is vital in people’s capacity to wake up.

-Buddhism describes these heart states as loving kindness, equanimity, sympathetic joy and compassion.
+Buddhism describes these innate qualities of the heart as loving kindness, equanimity, sympathetic joy and compassion.

-These states are nice and good things to have access to, but there is a flaw in the system.
-It is more about thinking loving thoughts than actually being in direct contact with feeling our bodies – a reflection of how Buddhism favours the mind as the source of experience.
+These versions of the states are really good things to have access to, but there is a flaw in the system.
+They are more about thinking loving thoughts than actually being in direct contact with feeling your body, which is a reflection of how Buddhism favours the mind as the ultimate source of experience.
 This creates blind spots that discount the reality of a lot of the immediacy of directly felt experience.

-Thinking loving thoughts is different to feeling love in our bodies.
+Thinking loving thoughts is different to feeling love in your body.

-If we only focus on thinking loving thoughts, this ends up creating a shadow where it reinforces the systemic oppression that exists in our collective karma.
-It results in us exiling huge parts of our own and other people’s experience; the bits that aren’t necessarily ‘nice’ or ‘light’.
-I talk more about the details of this here.
+If you only focus on cultivating loving thoughts, this can create a shadow that reinforces the systemic oppression that exists in collective karma.
+It results in people exiling huge parts of experience – the bits that aren’t necessarily ‘nice’ or ‘light’.
+I talk more about the details of this in this post.

 Recognising Power Imbalances

-Burned on the back of my eyelids is a cork board I spent an afternoon looking at while at an art gallery.
-It was at an exhibition about women’s oppression and the invitation was for women to share the ways in which they had been oppressed.
-There were hundreds of post-it notes pinned to the board of examples of all different types of micro and macro oppressions that women had experienced and what struck me was not how shocking I found it, but how I related to every single one of them.
-How I was so used to being undermined, oppressed, belittled, underestimated, kept small and abused because of my gender that it was like the most obvious thing in the world.
+I once spent an afternoon looking at a cork board in an art gallery.
+It was at an exhibition about women’s oppression; the cork board was an invitation for women to share the ways in which they had been oppressed and the emotional weight of it made a huge impression on me.
+There were hundreds of post-it notes pinned to the board of examples of all different types of micro and macro oppressions that women had experienced.
+What struck me was not how shocking I found it, but how I related to every single one of them.
+How I was so used to being undermined, oppressed, belittled, underestimated, kept small and abused that it was like the most obvious thing in the world.

 “Cool Girls never get angry; they only smile in a chagrined, loving manner and let their men do whatever they want.
 Go ahead, shit on me, I don’t mind, I’m the Cool Girl.”
 Gone Girl, by Gillian Flynn